yashnaman/mai-protocol-v3/docs/user-interfaces.md

 getPoolMargin()
 ```

 Get the pool margin of the liquidity pool.
-Pool margin is how much collateral of the pool considering the AMM's positions of perpetuals.
+Pool margin is how much collateral of the liquidity pool considering AMM's positions of perpetuals.

 ```solidity
 addLiquidity(int256 cashToAdd)